 Since its launch in 1990, the Hubble Space Telescope (HST) has provided a dazzling array of images that have awed and inspired the public.
 More than just pretty pictures, the dozens of terabytes of data collected has provided insight into the universe, from objects as close as the moon to the most remote galaxies, with incredible photos of supernovas and nebulas in between.

-Below we explore the history of the telescope and its discoveries, plus Hubble facts and links to some of the orbiting observatory's best pictures.
-First, we take a look at an iconic photo.
-This Hubble picture is widely recognized; it is the view of the so-called Pillars of Creation within the Eagle Nebula.
-[See a gallery of recent Hubble pictures.]
+Here we explore the history of the telescope and its discoveries, provide Hubble facts and links to some of the orbiting observatory's best images.

 When Galileo first turned a spyglass to the heavens in 1610, he had trouble making out the rings of Saturn that are visible in inexpensive telescopes today.
-Advances in optics improved scientists' views of the planets, stars, and distant galaxies, but Earth's atmosphere still blocked much of the light for observers on the ground.
-Larger telescopes were (and still are) placed on high mountains, where thinner atmospheres allow clearer pictures.
+Advances in optics eventually improved scientists' views of the planets, stars and distant galaxies, but Earth's atmosphere still blocked much of the light for observers on the ground.
+Larger telescopes were, and still are placed atop mountains, where the thinner atmosphere at higher elevations allows clearer pictures.

 In 1946, soon after World War II, astronomer Lyman Spitzer proposed launching a space telescope, which could overcome the limitations of ground-based observatories.
 It took a couple more decades before the idea garnered enough support for the National Academy of Science to organize a committee of scientists to evaluate the potential of a Large Space Telescope.
 With Spitzer at the helm, the committee published a document in 1969 that outlined the scientific uses of a Large Space Telescope and advocated for its construction, according to a history of the telescope written by Gabriel Olkoski for NASA.